 For a versatile plant that puts on a showy display of flowers, few can top the garden geranium (Pelargonium spp.).
 Geraniums generally grow as annuals in all parts of the United States, although some varieties are perennials in U.S. Department of Agriculture plant hardiness zones 10 through 11.

 Geraniums usually bloom nonstop during the growing season, but you can boost the number of flowers while keeping the plant looking tidy by removing spent blossoms, a process called deadheading.

 Video of the Day

-Help a geranium develop a bushy form that becomes flush with flowers later in the season by pinching or snipping off growing tips on young plants, which promotes branching and spreading of the plant as it grows.
-As the end of the season nears, dig up and pot garden geraniums to over-winter indoors, bringing them back outdoors the following spring.
-Trim the plants back so each stem has a few leaves and put them in pots with garden soil.
-Choose only healthy, insect- and disease-free plants, and keep them in a cool spot with bright light such as a west- or south-facing window.
-Water the plants well when you first pot them, then keep them a bit dry during winter, watering only when soil feels dry to the touch.
+As the end of the season nears, dig up and pot garden geraniums to overwinter indoors, bringing them back outdoors for transplant the following spring.
+Trim back the plants so each stem has a few leaves and put them in pots with garden soil.
+Choose only healthy, insect- and disease-free plants and keep them in a cool spot with bright light, such as a west- or south-facing window.
+Water the plants well when you first pot them and then keep them a bit dry during winter, watering only when soil feels dry to the touch.